 Portsmouth contrasts exciting contemporary attractions against a rich maritime history.
-On the approach to dock, the Emirates Spinnaker Tower represents the pinnacle of the bustling shops and restaurants of Gunwharf Quays.
+On the approach to dock, the Spinnaker Tower represents the pinnacle of the bustling shops and restaurants of Gunwharf Quays.

 The beautiful historic city of Chichester is 18 miles east and extraordinary Chichester Harbour stretches for miles with wonderful inlets, coastal villages and glorious views.
 It is heaven for sailors, walkers and bird watchers.